The Railway Children at Keighley and Worth Valley Railway

 Book now

-Powered by steam, stagecraft and lots of heart, this fresh and celebratory production of The Railway Children is a tribute to regional heritage, the power of storytelling and the magic of theatre on the move.
+Powered by steam, stagecraft and lots of heart, this timely and celebratory production of The Railway Children is a tribute to regional heritage, the power of storytelling and the magic of theatre on the move.

 While you’re here, be sure to check out our guide for more things to do in and around Bradford 2025 – UK City of Culture.